 In the first four months of the Program, AWS Asia-Pacific has secured major private-sector commitment to help improve water stewardship by micro-electronics suppliers in China through development and delivery of training, tools and resources.
 They have also recently launched the Water Stewardship China Network, bringing together members, partners, NGOs and companies interested in sharing water stewardship knowledge and learning.

 On World Water Day (22 March 2019), AWS Asia-Pacific unveiled the new International Water Stewardship Standard (AWS Standard 2.0) following a two-year public consultation process.
-The Standard can be implemented by any site anywhere in the world to work progressively towards achieving water stewardship, and AWS 2.0 provides water stewards with a five-step continual improvement framework that enables sites to commit to, understand, plan, implement, evaluate and communicate water stewardship action.
+The standard can be implemented by any site anywhere in the world to work progressively towards achieving water stewardship and AWS 2.0 provides water stewards with a five-step continuous improvement framework that enables sites to commit to, understand, plan, implement, evaluate and communicate water stewardship action.
 It has also been streamlined and redesigned to make it more user-friendly and accessible, and includes “safe water, sanitation and hygiene (WASH) for all” as a core outcome, signifying the global water stewardship community’s commitment to WASH and achieving the sixth Sustainable Development Goal.

 AWS Asia-Pacific has a number of upcoming training opportunities for those interested in learning more about AWS 2.0, and the international water stewardship community is invited to attend the fourth AWS Forum on 12-13 November 2019 in Edinburgh, Scotland, where diverse actors will engage in knowledge sharing, networking and action planning.